Results 1 to 8 of 8

 Sorry for the poor quality (I Phone).
 My camera is on loan.

 Welcome to SRP.
 Your grandpa's razor is in good shape and vintage Bismarcks are fine shavers.
 The Bismarck razor company was in business from 1900 to 1930 according to Goin's Encyclopedia of Cutlery.
 Dorp & Voos, which became Dovo, bought them out apparently and continued to use the brand name.
 The brand name was one of many things from battleships to razors named after the German statesman Otto Von Bismarck who was important in the unification of Germany.
-Sort of a German equivalent to our George Washington.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+Sort of a German equivalent to our George Washington.Be careful how you treat people on your way up, you may meet them again on your way back down.

 Thanks for the information.
 When I was trying to research the brand I was looking under current brands.
 I hadn't realized it was a brand bought out by Dovo.
 That was my father's razor.
 He passed in the 90's.
 I remember, in the early fifties, when he would shave with that razor.
 I was still young when he switched to the safety razors of that era.